mitsuhiko/lucumr/2012/8/11/codec-confusion.rst

 interpreter state what it should do with that.
 The interpreter has a special setting which defines the default encoding.
 In Python 2.x this historically has been set to ascii.
-Now the function will ask the ascii module to decode the string to unicode.
+Now the function will ask the ascii codec to decode the string to Unicode.
 Because the string did not fit into ASCII range it will error out with that horrible error message.

 Not only is that error message misleading, it also does not show up at all